 You may be at the stage of having edited short passages at work, for publicity or marketing purposes.
-And you may be at the stage of wanting to try your hand at editing longer pieces of writing, to help further your career.
-Or you may just fancy earning a bit of extra cash by editing scripts freelance at home, and want to take the first step towards that goal.
+Or you may want to try your hand at editing longer pieces of writing, to help further your career.
+Or perhaps you just fancy earning some extra income by editing scripts, freelance at home, and want to take the first step towards that goal.

-This module will show you what’s different about editing fiction, and give you an opportunity to try your hand at it, so that you can decide whether fiction editing is the right path for you.
+This module will show you what’s different about editing fiction, and give you the chance to try your hand at it, to help decide whether fiction editing is the right path for you.

 - What's different about editing fiction